tidyverse/tidyverse.org/content/blog/pak-0-6-0/index.md

 </div>

 If now we (re)install the binary RPostgres R package, the installation will succeed, but then [`library()`](https://rdrr.io/r/base/library.html) fails because of the missing system package.
-(We will the broken R package below.)
+(We will fix the broken R package below.)

 <div class="highlight">